Lusan-sapkota/Assignment-2-WebTechnology/README.md

-Here’s a **README** file format that combines the explanation and code for your project.
 It covers the DOM significance with dynamic list manipulation, the many-to-many relationship between Teacher and Student, along with Flask-SQLAlchemy code.

 ---